ronalds95/gondwana-rates-api/README.md

 .env.example

-Example environment file (if using DB or API keys in future).
+environment file (if using DB or API keys in future).
 Keeps things reproducible.